Homemade Fresh Bagels - Great instructions and recipe for how to get your bagels perfect! What toppings would you choose? Sweet or Savory?

 1. In a saucepan combine the potatoes and water, bring to boil and cook until fork tender,..drain and RESERVE THE WATER!

-7. Place the bowl in the mixer, attach the dough hook and mix the remaining flour, 1 cup at the time until forming a soft dough.
+6. Place the bowl in the mixer, attach the dough hook, and mix the remaining flour, 1 cup at a time until forming a soft dough.
 Knead the dough at LOW speed until smooth and elastic ( 5 to 7 minutes).

-8. Remove the dough from the bowl, form into a ball and transfer to a lightly oiled bowl, cover the bowl with plastic wrap and let it sit for about an hour.
+7. Remove the dough from the bowl, form it into a ball, and transfer it to a lightly oiled bowl, cover the bowl with plastic wrap and let it sit for about an hour.

-10. Set them aside in a floured surface, cover with a towel and let them rest for about 15 minutes.
+9. Set them aside on a floured surface, cover them with a towel, and let them rest for about 15 minutes.
 Get your over ready at 425 F (220 C)

-11. Fill a large pot with a water and bring it to boil.
+10. Fill a large pot with water and bring it to a boil.
 Reduce the heat and maintain a gentle boil.
 Using a large slotted spoon, gently lower a few bagels into the water.
 Do not crowd the pot.
-Simmer 1 minute, then turn over and simmer for another minute.
+Simmer for 1 minute, then turn over and simmer for another minute.

 Nutrition Information: